JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 4. To demonstrate another way to atomize the migration, we partially migrated navigation.
    We can combine screens in common code with an Android native screen.
-   So the `PlayerScreen` is still in the `mobile` module, and is included in navigation only for the Android entry point, being injected in the overarching multiplatform navigation.
+   The `PlayerScreen` is still located in the `mobile` module, and is included in navigation only for the Android entry point.
+   It is injected into the overarching multiplatform navigation.

    > See the [resulting commit](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/commit/2e0107dd4d217346b38cc9b3d5180fedcc12fb8b).